concretecms-community-store/community_store/docs/user-guide/configuration.md

 By default Community Store installs only one Payment Method, **Invoice**.
 This method is intended for situations where immediate payments are not required or for testing purposes.

-Additional payment methods can be [downloaded from github](https://github.com/concrete5-community-store) as concrete5 add-ons.
+Additional payment methods can be [downloaded from github](https://github.com/concrete5-community-store) as Concrete CMS add-ons.

 Once installed, each payment method is enabled and configured from the Payments section of **Store / Settings** within the dashboard.
 Typically each Payment Method needs keys or other credentials entered.